you-dont-need/You-Dont-Need-Loops/readme.md

-# You don't need loops
+# You don't need loops :loop:
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/you-dont-need/loops)

 Loops are bullshit.
 Loops are bullshit.
 This list provides as many alternatives to those dreadful loops as we can.
 Impress your loved ones with catamorphisms, anamorphisms, bifunctors, fix points, f-algebras, co-recursion, and more.
 Any loop can be captured with a fold!